era/elias.sh/markdown/posts/peg_and_rust.md

 Also, if you found any error on the post, let me know using Twitter as well.

-If you are interested on TinyLang, you can check it on Github: https://github.com/era/tinylang
+If you are interested on TinyLang, you can check it on [Github](https://github.com/era/tinylang)

-Also, the code for this website is at https://github.com/era/elias.sh
+Also, the code for this website is at [Github](https://github.com/era/elias.sh) as well.

 Thank you for reading,